-Here we will see step-by-step execution of the spice to extract comment’s details from a Tweet.
+Here we will see the step-by-step execution of the spice to extract comment details from a Tweet.
 Before you begin, make sure you have a CSV or Google Sheet containing the profile URLs, in case you want to scrape comments from multiple tweets.

 The whole execution will play around these 5 input points & the total time to execute this will be around 1-2 minutes, depending on the number of comments.
 Here’s what each of the input points means:

-- Twitter Cookie: This is optional steps since the comments are publically available.
+- Twitter Cookie: This is an optional step since the comments are publicly available.
 If you don’t add the Twitter session cookie, only the public comments will be extracted.

-- Tweet Link: Input the tweet URL here if you want to scrape data of just one tweet.
-If you have more than one tweets, upload the CSV or link a Google Sheet in step 3.
+- Tweet Link: Input the tweet URL here if you want to scrape data from just one tweet.
+If you have more than one tweet, upload the CSV or link a Google Sheet in step 3.

 - Extract comments: Clicking on this button will immediately start the execution.

 - Schedule this spice: You can schedule running this spice if you have too big of a list to finish in one day.
-You can schedule the execution everyday, specific days of the week or month.
+You can schedule the execution every day, on specific days of the week or month.
 You can even schedule the execution multiple times a day.